 The VR collaboration and the faculty of putting team in a VR engineering project situation facilitate the realisation of validation tests for the assembly and the product manufacturing steps before the final product.
 All of that without limit of try, time or human and financial resources beside the delivery deadline contracted with the client.

-The long process of the assembly and materialization of the final product can’t result on a viable solution without test phases and the evaluation of the quality of the components of the product.
+The long process of the assembly and materialization of the final product can’t result on a viable solution without test phases and the evaluation of the quality of the components of the product in a engineering design cycle.

 The role distribution in the process of VR manufacturing